ievgend2/4882/README.md

 4. **Future updates**
    Push your code changes to `main` and re-run `npm run deploy` whenever you want to refresh the live site.

+### Images

+The repository ships with placeholder photos at:
+- `public/images/living-room.jpg`
+- `public/images/dining.jpg`
+- `public/images/kitchen.jpg`
+- `public/images/bedroom.jpg`

+Replace these files with property photos (keep the same filenames).
 Because the app uses `HashRouter`, routed URLs keep working on GitHub Pages without extra configuration.